Three Ways to Effectively Manage Your HR Responsibilities

-The workplace full of complexity, and many of those complexities are managed by the Human Resources Department.
+The workplace is full of complexity, and many of those complexities are managed by the Human Resources Department.
 Sometimes the HR Department is a team of people with deep expertise, but often it’s one person who wears many hats in the organization and has no formal HR training.
-If your HR department looks more like the latter, and you could use a little help keeping it all together, here’s three practices to follow:
+If your HR Department looks more like the latter, and you could use a little help keeping it all together, here are three practices to follow:

 Inventory who is doing what

 Because HR covers so many different tasks, those tasks are often assigned to different people in the organization.
 It’s common for owners, managers, and operations personnel to have a hand in HR, whether or not the organization has a dedicated HR person.
 But with HR responsibilities spread out, it may not be clear who’s doing what, and that uncertainty can add to the stress felt by whoever oversees the organization’s HR.
 Important HR functions risk being neglected and problems may go unnoticed or unresolved.

 In order to manage your HR, you need to identify what’s currently being done and who’s doing it.
 For example, who ensures that your policies and practices meet legal requirements?
 Who makes internal decisions about pay, benefits, and recruitment?
 Where do employees go to resolve conflicts or report harassment?
 Who conducts terminations?
 Who writes policies?
 Where do the people doing HR go if they have questions or concerns?

 It’s not a problem if your HR responsibilities are spread out among multiple people.
 In fact, we recommend it (more on that below).
 But with multiple people involved, it’s essential to verify that everything that needs to be done is being done.
 Once you have a clear picture of your HR functions, you’re in a better position to assess whether those functions are being done well.

 Require your managers to handle more HR issues